This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Ask your caregiver if you need any tests before your surgery.
-Write down the date, time, and location of each test.
+- Talk to your healthcare provider about tests you may need before your surgery.
+Write down the date, time, and location for each test.

 The night before your surgery:

 - You may need an enema.
 This is liquid put into your rectum to help empty your bowel.

 - Ask caregivers about directions for eating and drinking.